jbiatek/BSGRulebook/rulebook.md

 Just like the Brig, a Cylon who reveals in Detention does not get to use the ability on their Loyalty card.
 Similar to the Brig, when the board says that a player who passes the Skill check may move to "any location", it actually means any location _on New Caprica_.

-Unlike the Brig, the Admiral does not lose their title when sent to Detention.
-Players still draw a Crisis card in Detention.
+Unlike the Brig, the Admiral does not lose their title when sent to Detention. <span class="cylonfleet">Neither does the CAG. </span>Players still draw a Crisis card in Detention.

 If Romo Lampkin is on New Caprica and uses "Attorney", he instead moves a character from Detention to a location on New Caprica and steals their Skill cards.

 #### Before Galactica returns

 Players are only allowed to move to New Caprica locations.
 All other locations are completely inaccessible, and cannot be moved to or activated remotely.
-The Galactica space areas, <span class="cylonfleet">Cylon Fleet board, </span> and any Cylon ships or Centurions in them are not affected by any game mechanics.
+The Galactica space areas<span class="cylonfleet">, Cylon Fleet board, </span> and any Cylon ships or Centurions in them are not affected by *any* game mechanics.

 Game effects that would normally send a player to the Resurrection Ship instead send them to the Medical Center.
 This includes ending Infiltration, execution, and revealing as a Cylon.
 It is not possible to begin Infiltrating because that would require first moving to the Human Fleet location.

-Resolve New Caprica Crisis cards the same way as regular Crisis cards, but ignore the "evacuation icon" and any Cylon ship activation that is not "Occupation Forces".
+Resolve New Caprica Crisis cards [the same way as regular Crisis cards](#crisis-card-resolution), but ignore the "evacuation icon" and any Cylon ship activation that is not "Occupation Forces".
 In addition, ignore anything that says to place, move, destroy, repair, or damage any ships including vipers, Galactica, and Pegasus.
 Civilian ships cannot be placed in space areas.

 The fleet marker advances when the "Prepare for Jump" icon appears, as usual.
 When it reaches "Auto Jump", do not follow the normal jump procedure.
 Instead, [Galactica returns and the final battle is set up.](#after-galactica-returns)